-Balance problems in dogs are a relatively common neurological condition.
+The vestibular system is the part of the body responsible for maintaining balance.
+Vestibular disease means a problem with the balance system.
+Balance problems in dogs are relatively common.
 Head tilt, incoordination and abnormal eye movements are common clinical signs.
 Owners may state that their dog has vertigo, is off balance or had a stroke.

-The vestibular system can be thought of as the peripheral vestibular system and the central vestibular system.
-The peripheral vestibular system is made up of the parts of the vestibular system that are outside of the brain (receptor in the inner ear and the nerve).
+There are two parts of the vestibular system: the peripheral vestibular system and the central vestibular system.
+The peripheral vestibular system is made up of the parts of the vestibular system that are outside of the brain (the inner ear and the nerve).
 The central vestibular system is the part of the balance system inside the brain (vestibular nuclei and their connections to other parts of the brain and spinal cord).

 Causes of peripheral vestibular disease include ear infections, idiopathic geriatric vestibular disease, toxins, hypothyroidism, cancer and others.

-A thorough history and general physical examination are performed.
-A neurological examination may determine if the problem is localized to the peripheral or central vestibular system.
-Blood tests, blood pressure measurement, X-rays, magnetic resonance imaging (MRI) and cerebrospinal fluid (CSF) analysis are useful in determining the cause (and potential treatments) of vestibular disease.
-Computed tomography (CT) scans typically are not sensitive enough to evaluate the central vestibular system.
+Third, magnetic resonance imaging (MRI) and cerebrospinal fluid (CSF) analysis are performed.
+Typically an MRI is necessary to determine the cause of vestibular disease.
+Computed tomography (CT) scans are not sensitive enough to evaluate the central vestibular system.

-Treatment and prognosis can vary widely and depend on coming to an accurate diagnosis.
+Treatment and prognosis can vary widely.
+Since many different conditions can lead to vestibular disease, the treatment and prognosis depend on coming to an accurate diagnosis.
+For example, a brain tumor causing vestibular disease is treated differently than a stroke.
+An ear infection is treated differently than intoxication.
+This is why consultation with your veterinarian or a neurologist is recommended if you notice signs of vestibular disease.
 Many causes of vestibular disease carry an excellent prognosis and/or can be managed with medications.